-ters.
-Subsequently, many other design situations also reveal such reduced dimensional hyper surfaces, with different dimensionalities.
-Sometimes, some of these dimensional mappings or chunks may recur in many design situations - this makes the chunk useful, which is an important criteria for becoming a symbol.
+Each dimension in this reduced dimensional map reflects an inter-relation between many independent design parameters.
+Subsequently, many other design situations also reveal such reduced dimensional hyper-surfaces, with different dimensionalities.
+Some of these reduced-dimensional mappings or chunks may recur in other situations - this makes the chunk useful, which is an important criteria for becoming a symbol.
 In the interim, the designer may use these chunks with a dim awareness of it for a long period, even several years.
 Meanwhile, as other instances are being explored, and the confidence in the manifold mapping increases, the designer may eventually articulate it (at least to herself), which would be the birth of a true symbolic representation for this concept.
-At this point, a label may get attached to it, and many other associations would eventually accrue to this term / image-schema pair; it would then constitute a truly reified symbol in the sense that most cognitive scientists would understand it.
+At this point, a label may get attached to it, and many other associations would eventually accrue to this term / image-schema pair; it would then constitute a truly reified symbol in the cognitive sense.